dankrusi/WindowsVirtualDesktopHelper/README.md

 Windows automatically organizes the notification area icons, and places new ones in the icons menu under the ^ chevron.
 You can drag the screen number into the main icon area from there to have it always showing.

-### Where are the prev/next screen icons in the wrong order?
+### Why are the prev/next screen icons in the wrong order?

 Windows automatically organizes and orders the notification area icons.
 You can drag prev/next screen icons to organize them accordingly.